epage/epage.github.io/blog/dev/commits.md

 git commit <file>
 ```

-**Tip:** The stash is a bit opaque of a stack which makes it harder to work
+**Tip:** The stash is a stack of changes which can feel opaque to work with
-with over periods of time or when multiple changes are getting stashed.
-It
+which makes it harder to work with over periods of time or when multiple
-also can't be pushed for sharing / backup.
-In these cases, it might be better to
+changes are getting stashed.
+It also can't be pushed for sharing / backup.
+In
-use branches.
+these cases, it might be better to use branches.

 ### Fixing: ctrl-z! ctrl-z! ctrl-z!